SwadhinDwibedy/Shopping-List-/README.md

 - **Android Studio**: IDE used for development.
 - **Gradle**: Dependency management and build automation.

-## Screenshots

-*Add a few screenshots of your app here to give users a preview of the UI.*

 ## Installation

 To run the project locally: